 with angelina darrisaw

-Angelina is a social entrepreneur, an international business career coach and digital media strategist.
-She is the founder and CEO of C-Suite Coach, a groundbreaking career coaching platform that provides accessible professional development content and resources to diverse, millennial professionals.
+Angelina is the founder and CEO of C-Suite Coach, a groundbreaking career coaching platform that provides accessible professional development content and resources to diverse, millennial professionals.

 Angelina holds an M.A. in Management from Wake Forest University and a Certificate of Coaching from New York University.
 She also has a B.A. in Political Science from Davidson College.
 Angelina proudly serves on the board of Youth Communication, as well as the steering committee for the Alvin Ailey’s Young Patrons Circle and has previously served on Wake Forest School of Business’ Development Council.
 In 2014, she was selected as a Council of Urban Professionals Fellow for exemplary leadership.
 She is a two-time Top 20 finalist for Miss New York USA and a proud member of Alpha Kappa Alpha Sorority, Incorporated.

 MAKE A DONATION

 Listen: Without access to role models and professional development, the youth in our community risk not going to college, remaining underemployed, and completely unaware of empowering entrepreneurial opportunities.
 Our programs provide platforms for today's leaders to educate and inspire the next generation of innovators and entrepreneurs in Washington D.C. and beyond.

 Episode 1: Redefining Mentorship with Angelina Darrisaw (Via YouTube & Soundcloud)